Department of Labor Logo United States Department of Labor

 Analytical skills.
 Sociologists must be able to examine data and other information, often using statistical methods to test their theories.

 Critical-thinking skills.
-Sociologists design research projects and collect, process, and analyze information to draw logical conclusions about society and various groups of people.
+Sociologists collect, process, and synthesize information to draw logical conclusions about the topics they research.

 Pay About this section